 - Pain in the pubic area or above

-- Presence of pus, mucous, or sometimes blood in the urine
+- Presence of pus, mucus, or sometimes blood in the urine

 See your doctor right away.
 Your doctor will want a urine sample and she may also draw blood for blood tests.
 She will need to do a urine culture to determine the correct medication to be used.
-If you are at risk for a sexually transmitted disease it is especially important to see your doctor because soem of the symptoms of urinary tract infections are also symptoms of certain sexually transmitted diseases.
-If you are having vaginal discharge, vaginal odor, vaginal itching, or painful sexual intercourse, a work for sexually transmitted diseases is warranted.
+If you are at risk for a sexually transmitted disease, it is especially important to see your doctor because some of the symptoms of urinary tract infections are also symptoms of certain sexually transmitted diseases.
+If you are having vaginal discharge, vaginal odor, vaginal itching, or painful sexual intercourse, a work-up for sexually transmitted diseases is warranted.

 Urinary tract infections are treated with antibiotics.
-Antibiotic choice will be dependent on the microorganism causing the infection.
+The antibiotic choice will be dependent on the microorganism causing the infection.
 It is important to remember to take all prescribed medication as directed even if symptoms subside.
 Contact your doctor if symptoms do not subside.

 - Always use proper hygiene, remembering to wipe from front to back